LeeYuchan75/football-transfer-project/soccer market project/Temp folder/README.md

 ### football_market_sample.csv

+This dataset was obtained from Kaggle.
+To make the project more engaging, additional columns such as Shots_Per_Game and Tackles_Per_Game were generated using AI.

 - `Player_ID` : Unique identifier for each player
 - `Player_Name` : Player’s full name
 - `Age` : Player’s age